wsssixteen/PDF_PageExtractorByKeyword/README.md

 Build the source code into an executable windows program using pyinstaller.

 1) Install pyinstall using 'pip install pyinstaller'
-2) Compile the code using 'pyinstaller --onefile --windowed myscript.py'
+2) Compile the code using 'pyinstaller --onefile --windowed --add-data "icondata.txt;."
+PDF_PageExtractorByKeyword.py'

+*Self-note: Could add '--icon=<executable_icon>.ico' to add your own icon for your executable program.

 # License